Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 # PREVIOUS WORK

-At present, there are several different cross-chain technical solutions and projects.
+At present, there are several different cross-chain technical solutions and projects.We can divide them into two categories, one is cross rollups bridge and the other is cross public chains bridge.

+The sercurity fundamentals between cross rollups and cross chains are totally different.
+Assets transferred between rollups, due to the technical characteristics of Rollups, can essentially be considered to remain on the Ethereum mainnet rather than other public chains.
+Whereas, assets transferred between public chains will bear the short board effect.
+If the weakest chain suffers from  51% attack, the asset's security will also be weakened[@rollupbridgesecurity].

-Vitalik Buterin had proposed a easy decentralizd cross-layer-2 bridge[@vbeasyl2brdige], which described a very concise cross-chain bridge architecture based on rollup environment and largely inspired the design of the orbiter bridge.
+Vitalik Buterin had proposed a **Easy Decentralizd Cross-layer-2 Bridge**[@vbeasyl2brdige], which described a very concise cross-chain bridge architecture based on rollup environment and largely inspired the design of the orbiter bridge.

+**LayerZero**[@zarick2021layerzero] is a cross chain protocol, its communication's validation requires two independent components, the Oracle and Relayer.
+The Oracle provides the block header, and the Relayer provides the proof of specific transactions.

+**StarGate**[@stargatewhitepaper], a cross chain bridge which is built on the LayerZero protocol.
+Its $\Delta$ Algorithm enhances the connectivity of asset liquidity between different chains.

-Hop[@hopwhitepaper] is a previous cross rollup bridge project, it utilizes bridging mechanisms to enable the transfer of assets between different blockchain networks and establishes bridges that lock tokens on one chain and mint wrapped tokens on the destination chain, ensuring interoperability across chains through Automated Market Makers.
+**Hop**[@hopwhitepaper] is a previous cross rollup bridge project, it utilizes bridging mechanisms to enable the transfer of assets between different blockchain networks and establishes bridges that lock tokens on one chain and mint wrapped tokens on the destination chain, ensuring interoperability across chains through Automated Market Makers.

-Nomad[@nomadofficialwebsite] is a previous optimistic interoperability cross-chain protocol, it uses optimistic proofs as a prototype, sending some data proofs, accepting them as valid after a timer elapses, and introducing challengers to submit fraud proofs.
+**Nomad**[@nomadofficialwebsite] is a previous optimistic interoperability cross-chain protocol, it uses optimistic proofs as a prototype, sending some data proofs, accepting them as valid after a timer elapses, and introducing challengers to submit fraud proofs.
 Nomad spans multiple chains.
 The sending chain is the source of messages, and messages are committed into the merkle tree.
 The root of this tree is notarized by the updater, and is relayed to the receiving chain through the relayer in the update.
 Updates are signed by the updater.
 They commit to the previous root and a new root.
 Any chain can maintain a replica contract that contains knowledge of the updater and the current root.
 Signed updates are held by replicas and accepted after a timeout.

 # DESIGN PRINCINPLES
 Orbiter Protocol's design follows the flowing principles: